gianndev/mussel/doc/Tutorial.md

 ```

 ## *until* loop
-The until loop executes a code as long as a given condition is true: it is the equivalent of the *while loop* in Mussel (in fact i think *until* is a better key-word than *while*)
+The until loop executes a code as long as a given condition is true: it is the equivalent of the *while loop* in Mussel (in fact, *until* is a better key-word than *while*)

 ```
 let variable = 1